reemster123/MendixSprintrAutomationLibrary/README.md

 RUN THE PROGRAM

 This library contains multiple scripts you can run:
-- DeployBot: deploys de latest version of the given appname and brancheline to an environment of choice (acceptance is default)
+- deployApp: deploys de latest version of the given appname and brancheline to an environment of choice (acceptance is default)
-- GetLogfile: downloads and displays the a logfile for the appname and date.
+- downloadLogfile: downloads and displays the logfile for the appname and date.

 Deploybot:
 You can run the deploybot.js from the commandline from the directory where the file is located.
 The file uses two extra parameters [appname] and [branchename] so the command will look like this:

-(..)/MendixSprintrAutomationLibrary$ node deploybot.js [appname] [branchename]
+(..)/MendixSprintrAutomationLibrary$ node deployApp.js [appname] [branchename]

 please note that the appname nor branchename can have spaces inbetween, because else those separate words of the branche or appname will be interpreted as separate parameters.
 So instead of a ' ' you have to type a '>'.
 So 'my branche name' needs to be typed as 'my>brance>name'.